PlatONnetwork/platon.py/docs/gas_price.rst

     introduced ``maxFeePerGas`` and ``maxPriorityFeePerGas`` transaction parameters
     which should be used over ``gasPrice`` whenever possible.

-For Ethereum (legacy) transactions, gas price is a delicate property.
+For Platon (legacy) transactions, gas price is a delicate property.
 For this reason, Web3 includes an API for configuring it.

 The Gas Price API allows you to define Web3's behaviour for populating the gas price.